-Lab equipment is essential for homebrewing.
-You need a soldering iron to build electronics, a power supply to put life in your circuit, and some measurement equipment to test/verify its behaviour.
+Lab equipment is essential for home-brewing.
+You need a soldering iron to build electronics, a power supply to provide energy to your circuit, and measurement equipment to test/verify its behaviour.
 This page lists the most important parts of my lab.

-Dynatek 9005 (multimeter)I got this one in 1993, it was the last present I got from my father before he died later that year.
+Dynatek 9005 (multimeter)I own some multimeters, but my absolute favourite one is this Dynatek 9005.
+I got this one in 1993, it was the last present I got from my father before he passed away later that year.
 It also was my first serious measuring device, and because of that I selected this model.
-Apart from the basic stuff it can measure frequency, duty cycle, capacity and transistors.
+Apart from the basic stuff it measures frequency, duty cycle, capacity and transistors.
 These extra capabilities where very useful to me at that time, since I could only dream of an oscilloscope.
 Nowadays it is still my primary multimeter, including the original probes.

-Dynatek is a dutch company and still creates measurement equipment nowadays.
-This model however is not available any more, but its successors are.
+Dynatek is a dutch company and still manufactures measurement equipment nowadays.
+This model is not available any more, however its successors are.

 Weller WTCP-S (soldering station)

 During my electronics study I learned that soldering isn’t that easy, unless you use a quality soldering station.
 That was the reason I bought this Weller WTCP-S. This soldering station is well-known for its quality.
-It is a solid machine, it has seen the floor many times already and still works.
+It’s a solid machine, it has seen the floor so many times and still rocks.
 Ok, the iron holder can’t be attached to the console any more, but who cares?
 In 1994 I paid a huge amount of money (for a student) for this device.
 It is based on Weller’s Magnastat technology, which means that the operating temperature is regulated by the tip.
-Most of the time I use a #7, although I use different shapes of tips.
+I normally use a 2.4 mm #7 screwdriver tip, but I own some other tips as well depending on what’s to be soldered.
 Tips are still available, although they switched to a new type so I had to buy an adapter.

 Weller is still one of the main brands when it comes to soldering.
 The company was founded in 1945 and is nowadays owned by APEX Tool Group.